 Just a few months into her LLNL employment, Gonzales attended a machine learning (ML) seminar given by staff scientist David Buttler.
 She says, “I was a part-time student and full-time employee when I learned what ML was and how other disciplines, like the statistics course I was enrolled in, applied to it.
 I thought, I could do this.”
 She switched her major to statistics.
 The rest is history.

-Through LLNL’s Data Science Immersion Program, Gonzales is now among the Lab’s newest data scientists.
+Through LLNL’s Data Science Immersion Program, Gonzales joined the ranks of the Lab’s data scientists.
 For two and a half years, she juggled a demanding workload—coordinating Computing’s Scholar Program, interning with data scientists, learning from mentors, supporting LLNL’s Data Science Institute (DSI), and attending college part time—while also having her first child.
-Today, she is a data scientist in LLNL’s Global Security Computing Applications Division and uses ML to detect objects in satellite imagery.
+Gonzales states, “Data science is a diverse field, which makes it both exciting and challenging.
+You need a background in many different areas, such as computer science and statistics, plus domain knowledge.
+These skills will open doors to other scientific domains.”

 Education and Immersion

 Classroom study is one thing; on-the-job experience is another.
-DSI director Michael Goldman teamed up with Kelley to launch the pilot Data Science Immersion Program, which granted Gonzales dedicated internships with LLNL experts in her newfound field.
+Former DSI director Michael Goldman teamed up with the Computing workforce team to launch the pilot Data Science Immersion Program, which granted Gonzales dedicated internships with LLNL experts in her newfound field.
 “The Lab is a unique place, and we often find ourselves working in areas we never envisioned,” notes Goldman.
 “Investing in our workforce maintains our ability to perform cutting-edge research.
 The Immersion Program is one way of providing the mechanisms for people to contribute to these new areas.”
 Buttler agrees, “Real projects at the Lab are always much more complex than any classroom setting.”

-Last fall, Gonzales interned with Buttler on a text-processing project.
+During this program, Gonzales interned with Buttler on a text-processing project.
 With no programming background, she learned the fundamentals of Python, Linux, and linear algebra.
 Buttler explains, “Cindy rolled up her sleeves and dug in.
 She developed techniques for using word-embeddings for text analysis and semantic graph generation related to materials synthesis.
 By the end of the three-month internship, she had created a classifier that outperformed a system we had been using to classify sentences.”

 Sakla elaborates, “This project allowed Cindy to perform exploratory analysis on a dataset, format the data so it can be used to train an ML algorithm, train the model, and evaluate its performance both qualitatively and quantitatively.
 Such deep neural networks are now being used ubiquitously across the Lab for many applications.”
 Of the Immersion Program, he adds, “Being involved in a project, coding, and performing the experiments is completely different from reading about data science and ML in a textbook.”